 3. results and discussion

 The results of heavy metal concentration in water sample from the three sampling stations is presented in Table 1.
 The mean concentration of metals determined in the water samples at three points ranged from 0.01 – 1.78 mg/L. Concentration of Fe ranges from 0.12mgl to 0.15mg/l.
-Zinc concentration the water samples was between 1.54mg/l and 1.78mg/l.
+Zinc concentration in the water samples was between 1.54mg/l and 1.78mg/l.
 The concentration range of lead (Pb) in water samples was 0.01 mg/l – 0.11mg/l.
 The result of the heavy metals in the water column indicated the extent of heavy metals pollution from where these fish were obtained, also the presence of most of the metals determined in the fish agrees with the results of the report of the level of heavy metals in aquatic organism from different water bodies (Edward et. al, 2013).
 Tawari-Fafeyin (1998) and Adeosun et al. (2015), showed that aquatic animals’ bioaccumulate heavy metals due to non-bio-degradability of those metals, they tend to stay in the fish tissues for long which could lead to consequent bioaccumulation in human upon consumption of these fish.
 This could result in acute poisoning if present in higher concentration.
 Some values for the heavy metals obtained in this study were higher than those reported by Adeosun et al., (2010) from Ogun River and Alinnor and Obiji, (2010) from Nadire River.
 The concentration of all the metals analyzed in the water samples were higher than those reported by Edward et al., (2013) from Odo Ayo River.
 However, when the result was compared with earlier reports on Zn, Fe level from Epe Lagoon (Olowu et al., 2010) and Pb, Cu, Cd and Zn level from Ogun River, Opeji (Adeosun et al., 2015).

 Table 1: Heavy metal concentration in water (mg/L) samples from Sagbo Koji water